 Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

-After passing through Customs and Quarantine, you are officially in Tonga.
+After passing through Customs and Quarantine, you are officially in Tonga!
 The arrivals area leads out to a large parking and pick-up area where signposts indicate where to pick up car rentals, where to catch airport shuttles and where to get a taxi.
+There are also the offices of the local phone networks, an ATM and a Visitor Information Centre.
+Information on these facilities can be found in Tonga Arrival Airports: Which Airport to Fly into Tonga.

-Check out the Tonga Airports: Your Airport Transfer Options for more advice on transport from Fua’amotu International Airport.
+Check out the How to Get an Airport Transfer in Tonga for more advice on transport from Fua’amotu International Airport.

 More About Arrival at Nuku’alofa Airport